ACADEMIC FACULTY & ESS TEACHERS

 I am thrilled to teach here because of the school’s focus on both academics and the arts!
 As a former ASA student, I knew this was the environment I wanted to return to and teach what I am most passionate about.

 Carly McClain earned a B.A. in Elementary Education with an endorsement in English as a Second Language in May 2021 from the University of Arizona.
 During her senior year, she student taught in a 5th grade classroom with the Tucson Unified School District.
-She grew up in Phoenix, Arizona, participating in local theater while attending ASA.
+She grew up in Phoenix, Arizona, where she participated in local theater while attending ASA.
 She feels incredibly fortunate to officially begin her teaching career here.

-Total Years of Teaching Experience: 3
+Total Years of Teaching Experience as a Teacher of Record:

 Education and Degrees Earned:

 B.A.
-Elementary Education- University of Arizona, 2021
+Elementary Education | University of Arizona, 2021

 Why ASA?